Phil Tufnell: Personal life

-He has been married three times, to Alison Squires (married 1986, divorced 1989), Lisa Bar (married 1994, divorced 1998), and Dawn Brown (married 2005).

-Tufnell's first marriage to Alison Squires ended in 1989.
-He has two daughters: one with ex-girlfriend Jane McElvoy, and one with former wife Lisa Bar.
-Tufnell's personal life hit the headlines in 1994 when he was fined £800 after admitting assaulting his former girlfriend McElvoy, after she ended their relationship.
+Tufnell is married to Dawn Brown, having had two previous marriages.
+He has two daughters, one with former girlfriend Jane McElvoy and one with his second wife Lisa Bar.
+Tufnell's personal life hit the headlines in 1994 when he was fined £800 after admitting assaulting McElvoy, after she ended their relationship.

-In 1997, while on a tour of New Zealand, reports emerged that he left a toilet cubicle trailing the scent of cannabis but this time he was exonerated.
-During divorce proceedings, Bar produced court documents accusing Tufnell of causing her to endure 'anxiety, stress and an eating disorder'.
-She also claimed he had continually harassed her and abused her.
-He is now married to Dawn and has a step daughter.
+In 1997, while on a tour of New Zealand, allegations emerged that he left a toilet cubicle of a restaurant trailing the scent of cannabis but he was exonerated with the incident being a publicity stunt.

-Tufnell is the president of a cricket charity – Cricket for Change.
-He is also an Ambassador of UK children's charity The Children's Trust for children with brain injury and neurodisability.
+Tufnell was the president of a cricket charity – The Change Foundation (formerly Cricket for Change) up to 2022.
+He is an ambassador of UK children's charity The Children's Trust for children with brain injury and neurodisability.

 Tufnell is a fan of Arsenal Football Club.